flaviostutz/policy-checker/README.md

-# policy-checker
+# policyval

-This is an authorization evaluator based on the AWS policy style
+This is an authorization evaluator based on the AWS IAM policy style